rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-apache-hadoop-on-rackspace-cloud.md

     curl -L "https://raw.github.com/sacharya/random-scripts/master/knife-rackspace-hadoop/wordcount.sh" | bash

-This script downloads all of Shakespeare's books from project, Gutenberg, upload them to HDFS and run a Map Reduce operation run a word count against the text.
+This script downloads all of Shakespeare's books from Project Gutenberg, uploads them to HDFS, and runs a Map Reduce operation run a word count against the text.

 #### Adding More Nodes